dstrigl/htknx/README.md

 ## Setup

-The following diagram shows the schematic view of the setup:
+The following diagram shows the schematic view of a possible setup:

 ![Setup](setup.png)